 You can specify trunk cell routing only as an option when you add a connection between UXM, ASI, or BXM ports.
-When you enable trunk cell routing, switch software uses only the cell-based trunk cards BNI, BXM, and UXM for routing, and no conversion to FastPackets occurs at any point along the route.
-If you add connections at other port cards, such as a UFM or ALM/A, switch software disables the cell routing option.
+When you enable trunk cell routing, switch software routes across only the cell-based trunk cards BNI, BXM, and UXM: no conversion to FastPackets occurs on the route.
+If you disable trunk cell routing, the routing process may select a FastPacket-based trunk and so decrement the number of available gateway connections.
+Also, using a FastPacket-based trunk may result in increased network delays.
+Therefore, enabling trunk cell routing is the preferred choice when you add a connection at a BNI, BXM, or UXM.

+If you add connections at other port cards, such as a UFM or ALM/A, switch software does not display the trunk cell routing option.

 On the CLI, the addcon prompt for this option appears as "trunk cell routing restrict y/n?"
-It appears after you enter either the ATM class of service or after you finish specifying all the individual bandwidth parameters that apply to the connection type you select.
+It appears after you enter either the ATM class of service or after you finish specifying all the individual bandwidth parameters that apply to the current connection type.
+You can specify whether the default for trunk cell routing is "Yes" or "No" through the cnfnodeparm (superuser) command.